Did Prince Harry Really Veto One Of Meghan Markle's Friends From The Wedding List?

-Friend say that Prince Harry rarely says no to his the wife-to-be, Meghan Markle, but when she wanted to invite her British friend, Millie Mackintosh to the royal wedding, he put down his foot.
-Markle had thought that Millie, from Made In Chelsea could possibly be part of the wedding party or at least a guest, considering that she was one of Meghan’s first friends from the U.K.
+Friends say that Prince Harry rarely says no to his the wife, Meghan Markle, but when she wanted to invite her British friend, Millie Mackintosh, to the royal wedding, he put down his foot.
+Markle had thought that Millie, from Made In Chelsea, could possibly be part of the wedding party or at least a guest, considering that she was one of Meghan’s first friends from the U.K.

-The Sun said that even though Meghan thought of Millie as a friend, Prince Harry had doubts according to friends.
+The Sun said that even though Meghan thought of Millie as a friend, Prince Harry had doubts, according to friends.

 “Harry warned Meghan off Millie.
 He seemed to believe she was a blabbermouth and better off out of the loop.
 Harry doesn’t often tell Meghan what to do, but he put his foot down.”

 So Markle demurred and agreed to cut Millie Mackintosh off of the invite list to keep the peace.
-But sources say that Mackintosh isn’t holding a grudge as she posted a photo of her pug watching the royal wedding on television, and also shared a stylish photo of the Duke and Duchess of Sussex on her Instagram page.
+But sources say that Mackintosh isn’t holding a grudge, as she posted a photo of her pug watching the royal wedding on television, and also shared a stylish photo of the Duke and Duchess of Sussex on her Instagram page.

 Meghan met Millie about a year before she started dating Prince Harry, and the two fast friends were seen together around London hanging out.